ansible/ansible-risk-insight/docs/customize_rules.md

 When ARI is scanning a playbook, ARI updates the context by focusing on each runnable target such as Playbook, Role and Task.

-The current object of the context can be accessed by `ctx.current`, so if the rule is only for tasks, you can define `match` method like the following.
+The current object of the context can be accessed by `ctx.current`, so if the rule is only for tasks, you can define a `match` method like the following.

 ```python